ZKNoxHQ/ETHDILITHIUM/doc/eip-mldsa.md

 ## 1. Abstract
 This proposal adds precompiled contracts that perform signature verifications using the NIST-standard module-lattice signature scheme.
 Two instantiations are supported:

-* **ML-DSA** — NIST-compliant instantiation built on top of SHAKE256 (fully compatible with the ML-DSA standard),
+* **ML-DSA** — NIST-compliant instantiation built on top of SHAKE256 (fully compatible with FIPS-204 standard),
 * **ML-DSA-ETH** — an EVM-friendly instantiation optimized for reduced on-chain verification:
     - The eXtendable Output Function (XOF) used in the algorithm is replaced by a Keccak-based counter PRNG (leveraging the native `KECCAK256` precompile), to reduce gas and make on-chain verification cheaper.
     - The public-key encoding is slightly modified: the polynomial `t1` is stored in the NTT domain in order to skip one NTT for the on-chain verification.
 This is a *representation* change only, meaning that public key can be also represented as in NIST standard ML-DSA.
 The conversion with standard public key encodings can be converted offline (or validated by the precompile with a pre-step).

-Two OPCODES are specified:
+Two precompile contracts are specified:
-- `VERIFY_MLDSA` — verifies a ML-DSA signature compliant to NIST standard.
+- `VERIFY_MLDSA` — verifies a ML-DSA signature compliant to FIPS-204 standard.
-- `VERIFY_MLDSA_ETH` — verifies a ML-DSA-ETH signature more efficiently, deviating from the NIST standard.
+- `VERIFY_MLDSA_ETH` — verifies a ML-DSA-ETH signature replacing SHAKE256 with a more efficient hash function, deviating from FIPS-204 standard.

 ## 2. Motivation